All My Files Disappeared from My Desktop: Complete Fix Guide

 5. Check your desktop to see if the missing files have returned.

-3. Using Data Recovery Software (MyRecover Recommended)
+Method 3.
+Using Advanced Data Recovery Software (Recommended)

 Steps with MyRecover: